-- Download and use the GasBuddy app on your smart-phone to find the cheapest gas along your route.
-As of January 2016, this app was only available on smart-phones; it is not yet available on tablets.
+- Download and use the GasBuddy app on your smartphone to find the cheapest gas along your route.

 - Bring enough cash so that you never have to go to an ATM.
 If you run out of cash, get cash back when you use your debit card at a retailer or grocery store.
-ATM fees are absurd because banks are evil.
+Banks are evil and ATM fees are usually absurd.

 - Travel in the offseason.
-Avoid holidays, school vacation weeks, and weekends.
+Avoid holidays, school vacation weeks, and if you, weekends.